 4. Standing overhead dumbbell presses

 Compound exercises, which utilize multiple joints and muscles, are perfect for busy bees as they work several parts of your body at once.
-A standing overhead press isn’t only one of the best exercises you can do for your shoulders, it also engages your upper back and core.
+A standing overhead press isn’t only one of the best exercises you can do for your shoulders, but it also engages your upper back and core.

 Equipment: 10-pound dumbbells